Random walks with occasionally modified transition probabilities: A weak law of large numbers

 If $V_q = 0$, then also $\mid W_q \mid \le 1$ , by virtue of \eqref{wc2}.
 Thus, if $\kA_q$ occurs for some $q$, then also $U_q = 0, W_q \in \{-1, 0, +1\}$ occurs.
 If $W_q= 0$, then $q$ also equals $\tau_r$ for some $r$ (by the definition of the $\tau$'s), so that $U_q = U(\rho_r) = W_q = W(\tau_r)=0$ occurs.
 This leaves us with the case that $\kA_q \cap \{W_q = \pm 1\}$ occurs.
 Assume next that $\kA_q \cap \{W_q =1\}$ occurs.
 By the definition of $\kA_q$ and of the successful coupling of $Q_0$ with itself, we then also have $W_{q+1} - W_q = V_{q+1} -V_q = -1$, and thus $W_{q+1}= 1 -1 = 0$.
 Finally, $U_{q+1}=U_q=0$, since the coupling in Example \ref{ex1} restricts the change in $(U,V)$ to a horizontal or vertical step of one unit.
 As a few lines back this gives us that $q+1$ equals some $\rho_r$ and $U(\tau_r) = W(\tau_r) =0$ as well as $\kB_q$ occur.
 Finally assume that $\kA_q \cap \{W_q = -1\}$ occurs.
 Again we see that then $U_q=U_{q+1} = 0$, $V_{q+1}-V_q =-1$, $W_{q+1} = W_q - (V_{q+1}-V_q) = 0$ (because $W_q=-1$).
 Consequently $W_{q+1}=0 =W(\tau_r)$ for some $\tau_r$.
 We have therefore proved that in all cases $\kA_q \subset \kB_q$, as desired. }

 This finally proves \eqref{t3} and the WLLN, i.e., \eqref{W12} with $S_t$ replaced by $\wt S_t$.
 However, this proof is for the $\{\wt X_n\}$-process which takes a step with distribution $\wt P_1$ whenever the walk is at an old point.
 We shall now show that this implies the WLLN for the process $\{S_n\}$, i.e., \eqref{W12} itself.
-Indeed, in the notation of the proof of Lemma \ref{lemP0}, the processes $\{S_n,i(n)\}_{n \ge 0}$ and $\{\wt S_{\rho_n},\wt i(\rho_n)\}_{n \ge 0}$ have the same law.
+Indeed, in the notation of the proof of Lemma \ref{lemP0}, the processes $\{S_n,i(n)\}_{n \ge 1}$ and $\{\wt S_{\rho_n},\wt i(\rho_n)\}_{n \ge 1}$ have the same law.
 In particular,

 have the same law.
 As explained in the proof of Lemma \ref{lemP0} we may even assume that all these variables are defined on the same probability space of sequences $\{A_\l\}_{\l \ge 0},\{B_\l\}_{\l \ge 0}$ provided with the measure which makes all these variables i.i.d. uniform on $[0,1]$.
 We denote this probability measure by $\pp$.
-It follows from \eqref{Stau} and the lines following it that
+It follows from from the definition of the sequence $\rho_\l$ that for $q\ge 1$